lonycell/grafana.v7/docs/sources/features/datasources/azuremonitor.md

 ### Azure Log Analytics alerting

-> Only available in Grafana v7.0+.
+> Only available in ThingSPIN v7.0+.

-Grafana alerting is supported for Application Insights.
+ThingSPIN alerting is supported for Application Insights.
 This is not Azure Alerts support.
-Read more about how alerting in Grafana works in [Alerting rules]({{< relref "../../alerting/rules.md" >}}).
+Read more about how alerting in ThingSPIN works in [Alerting rules]({{< relref "../../alerting/rules.md" >}}).

 ### Writing analytics queries For the Application Insights service